jose77/csqa/desc.md

 Then we retrived 10 best sentences from wiki docs for each question and option as evidnece.
 The input sequence for RoBERTa is: \<s\> question <\s> option <\s> evidence <\s>. we finetune the further pretrained RoBERTa model on CommonsenseQA dataset.
-The accuracy is 78.7\% and I 73.3\% on dev and test set respectively.
+The accuracy is 78.7\% and 73.3\% on dev and test set respectively.

 ## Experiment Details:
 ### Finetuned on OMCS